Course 1. Assistance and Prevention

 The course is designed to address the key issue related to institutional communication techniques and the management of relations with the media and with the families involved.
 The various reasons for the disappearance and prevention strategies will be explored, providing a complete and integrated view of the dynamics at play.

-The module is divided into two parts:
+The course is divided into two parts:

 1) the first part concerns an overview of the phenomenon of disappearance and what is essential to do, who to contact to report the disappearance and the type of tools currently in force to collect and organize the available information.